Temple Grandin: Middle school and high school

-Grandin attended Beaver Country Day School from seventh grade to ninth grade.
-She was expelled at the age of 14 for throwing a book at a schoolmate who had taunted her.
-Grandin has described herself as the "nerdy kid" whom everyone ridiculed.
-She has described occasions when she walked down the hallways and her fellow students would taunt her by saying "tape recorder" because of her habit of repetitive speech.
-Grandin states, "I could laugh about it now, but back then it really hurt."
+Grandin attended Beaver Country Day School from seventh to ninth grade.
+She was expelled at the age of 14 for throwing a book at a schoolmate who taunted her.
+Grandin described herself as the "nerdy kid" whom everyone ridiculed.
+She has described occasions in which she walked down the school hallway and her fellow students would call her a "tape recorder" because she would verbally perseverate.
+Grandin stated in 2012, "I could laugh about it now, but back then it really hurt."

 The year after her expulsion, Grandin's parents divorced.
 Three years later, Grandin's mother married Ben Cutler, a New York saxophonist.
-At 15, Grandin spent a summer on the Arizona ranch of Ben Cutler's sister, Ann, and this would become a formative experience toward her subsequent career interest.
+At 15 years old, Grandin spent a summer on the Arizona ranch of Ben Cutler's sister, Ann, and this would become a formative experience toward her subsequent career interest.

-Several reports and sources cited the different names of the schools Grandin attended: Beaver Country Day School or Cherry Falls Girl’s School (the latter named in her first book, Emergence: Labeled Autistic); and Hampshire Country School or Mountain Day School (the latter called by Grandin in the early books).
-Following her expulsion from Beaver Country Day School, Grandin’s mother enrolled her at Hampshire Country School in Rindge, New Hampshire.
-That school was founded in 1948 by Boston child psychologist, Henry Patey, for the students of “exceptional potential (gifted) that have not been successful in a typical setting”.
+Following her expulsion from Beaver Country Day School, Grandin's mother enrolled her at Hampshire Country School in Rindge, New Hampshire.
+That school was founded in 1948 by Boston child psychologist Henry Patey for the students of "exceptional potential (gifted) that have not been successful in a typical setting."
 She was accepted there and became Winter Carnival Queen and captain of the hockey team.

+Several reports and sources cited the different names of the schools Grandin attended: Beaver Country Day School or Cherry Falls Girls' School (the latter named in her first book, Emergence: Labeled Autistic); and Hampshire Country School or Mountain Day School (the latter called by Grandin in the early books).

 At HCS, Grandin met William Carlock, a science teacher who had worked for NASA, who became her mentor and helped her significantly toward building up her self-confidence.

-It was Carlock who encouraged Grandin to develop her idea to build her squeeze machine when she returned from her aunt's farm in Arizona in her senior year of high school.
+It was Carlock who encouraged Grandin to develop her idea to build her squeeze machine (hug box) when she returned from her aunt's farm in Arizona during her senior year of high school.
 At the age of 18 when she was still attending Hampshire Country School, with Carlock's and school owner/founder Henry Patey's support, Grandin built the hug box.
 Carlock's supportive role in Grandin's life continued even after she left Hampshire Country School.
 As a favor to Henry Patey, the President of the newly founded Franklin Pierce College (5 miles from Hampshire Country School) agreed to accept Temple as a student without the typical records and files of a typical High School student.
 When Grandin was facing criticism for her hug box at Franklin Pierce College, it was Carlock who suggested that Grandin undertake scientific experiments to evaluate the efficacy of the device.
 It was his constant guidance to Grandin to refocus the rigid obsessions she experienced with the hug box into a productive assignment that subsequently allowed this study undertaken by Grandin to be widely cited as evidence of Grandin's resourcefulness.